loongson/gcc/gcc/config/loongarch/predicates.md

 (define_predicate "const_call_insn_operand"
   (match_code "const,symbol_ref,label_ref")
 {
-  /* Split symbol to hi/lo if return false.
+  /* Split symbol to high and low if return false.
      If defined TARGET_CMODEL_LARGE, all symbol would be splited, else if offset is not zero, the symbol would be splited.  */